xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

   - replies to a message with an audio file, with any msg, exmaple: '.'
     - adds the audio file to the new transcription to-do list
     - replies: a "transcription to-do list message"
+  - /remove <int>
+    - removes the audio file at index <int> from the new transcription to-do list
+    - replies: a "transcription to-do list message", with heading "removed: <audio_file_name>"
   - /help [msg, keyboard]
     - replies: a "help message"
   - /mylist [msg, keyboard]